 The Guggenheim helped Wheeler to realize his project

 The chamber that creates an impression of infinite space

 The new project is called PSAD Synthetic Desert III and already open to the public.
-The installation created a chamber that is semi-anechoic, it minimizes noise and creates an impression of infinite space.
-On visiting the installation, you are led through a number of small chambers, each with its own doors that must be unlocked by a staff member to keep away any sound.
+The installation created a semi-anechoic chamber.
+It minimizes noise and creates an impression of infinite space.
+On visiting the installation, you are led through several small chambers, each with its own doors that must be unlocked by a staff member to keep away any sound.